KHLee529/SPCO-notes/README.md

 # SPCO-notes

-Notes taken in Statistics Process Control and Optimization
+This repo contains notes taken in Course Introduction to Statistics Process Control and Optimization in NTU.

+A linked HackMD version is over [here](https://hackmd.io/@KHLee529/SPCO-Home).